Irapuato: Prehispanic era

 In the pre-Hispanic era, the site was inhabited by the Chichimecas (c.
 1200 AD), a group of semi-nomadic hunter-gatherers.
 Later on, the Purépechas conquered the region and initiated the establishment of a permanent settlement.
 They constructed buildings in the Purépecha architectural style, produced pottery, and practiced agriculture.
 They called the settlement Xiriquitzio (or Iriquitzio), which the Spanish conquerors pronounced "Jiricuato" (or Jiricuicho), which meant "the place with houses (or low dwellings)".
 The initial growth period, however, was short-lived.
 The downfall of the Purépecha Empire led to the abandonment of the settlement, at which point it was once again inhabited by the Chichimecas.

 Conquest

 In the 16th century, vasts amounts of silver ore were discovered at the present day site of the capital city of Guanajuato.
 This discovery led to a massive migration of Spanish settlers to the area.

 Flood

 On 18 August 1973, thousands of homes were destroyed and an estimated 200 or 300 people killed when a dam burst, sending a 7 ft high wall of water crashing into the city.
 Many people were left stranded on roofs and high places for days before they were rescued.

 Massacres

 Mass shootings occurred at drug rehabilitation centers on 6 June and 1 July 2020.
 In 2025, mass shootings occurred at drug rehabilitation centres.

+Folklore

+The locals of Irapuato claim that the reason their strawberries are 'so delicious' (fresa con crema or strawberries and cream is a popular dish in the city) is due to a meteor that purportedly crash-landed upstream from many of the agricultural farms in the surrounding areas many years ago.
+The ambiguous origins of this myth and lack of any formal investigations or studies renders this as still simply a folktale of the region, but is a commonly cited story by locals.